lume/lume/docs/guide/contributing.md

 #### System Dependencies

-Now install all needed dependencies.
-Before continuing to the next commands, you should have [Node.js](https://nodejs.org) installed, which comes with the `npm` command. `npm` (the Node Package Manager) is a standard tool in the world of JavaScript for installing JavaScript depedencies into a JavaScript- (or TypeScript-) based project.
+First install needed system dependencies.

+1. Install [Node.js](https://nodejs.org), which comes with the `npm` command. `npm` (the Node Package Manager) is a standard tool in the world of JavaScript for installing JavaScript depedencies into a JavaScript- (or TypeScript-) based projects.
-If you are in `macOS`, you will need to install `libpng` and `pkg-config`.
+2. If you are in `macOS`, you will need to install `libpng` and `pkg-config` or will face an [error saying `pngquant pre-build test failed`](https://github.com/gatsbyjs/gatsby/issues/20389).
+First install
-First install [Homebrew](https://brew.sh), then `brew install libpng pkg-config`.
+   [Homebrew](https://brew.sh), then run `brew install libpng pkg-config`.

 #### Local Dependencies